FLIGHT CONTROLS - THROTTLE QUADRANT

 - B737 TQ - Improvements and Updated hardware - Advanced Conversion (to come...)

-Throttle Improvements / Retrofitting The last Build (evolution) - Advanced Conversion (updated Information July 2014)
+Throttle Improvements / Retrofitting The Last Build (evolution) - Advanced Conversion of B737-500 Throttle Quadrant (2014)

-The throttle unit, in its current revision, works well, but a number of small issues needed rectifying to improve upon the functionality, automation, and more importantly the accuracy of the automation.
+The throttle unit, in its current revision, works well, but there are a few issues which need rectifying to improve upon the functionality, automation, and more importantly the accuracy of the automation.
 There were also some 'niggling' issues with how the clutch assembly operated - it was somewhat loose which caused several on-going issues.

-Initially, some minor improvements were to be made; however, one thing lead to another and fate would have it . the throttle units has been 'almost' rebuilt from the bottom up.
+Initially, some minor improvements were to be made; however, one thing lead to another and as 'fate would have it' the throttle unit has been rebuilt from the bottom up.

-The throttle quadrant conversion has been a learning process, and the changes that are to be made in late 2014 will improve the unit's functionality, longevity and accuracy far beyond what it was previously.
+The conversion of the throttle quadrant has been a learning process, and the changes that are to be made in late 2014 will improve the unit's functionality, longevity and accuracy far beyond what it was previously.
 It is hoped everything will be operational by very early January 2015.